elixir-europe/rdmkit/pages/tool_assembly/molgenis_assembly.md

 Easily control group, role and individual access.
 MOLGENIS data is organised following scientific practice.
 Data can be divided in research groups, within the groups you can assign roles such as 'data manager', 'data editor' and 'data user'.
 Authentication can be ensured by connecting you institute account via [SURFconext (NL)](https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials) and [BBMRI/LS Login (Europe)](https://lifescience-ri.eu/ls-login/) or using Google two-factor authentication.

 ### Scripting & visualisation
 Bioinformaticians can take full control in MOLGENIS.
 Add scripts in your favorite programming languages (e.g. R, javascript, python) and connect to the data using API's to add great analysis tools and views.
-You can also create complete html + javascript apps to customize MOLGENIS further.
+You can also create complete html + javascript apps to customise MOLGENIS further.
 Example: http://molgenis.org/ase
 Harmonization and integration
 A common task is to make your data interoperable and run combined analysis, which is much more powerful than running smaller analyses on each dataset separately.
-MOLGENIS offers you multiple 'FAIRification' tools to find related data, codify your data contents and transform different tables into one standardized table.
+MOLGENIS offers you multiple 'FAIRification' tools to find related data, codify your data contents and transform different tables into one standardised table.
 Examples: http://biobankconnect.org and http://molgenis.org/sorta

 ### Task automation